aloy99/what2pack/README.md

-Welcome to the What2Pack Website!
+Welcome to What2Pack!
-On this website you can find information and prepare yourself for your next planned trip.
+Here, you can find information and prepare yourself for your next planned trip.
-Bases on you destination and travel dates.
+Simply provide your destination and travel dates.
 The websites gives you:
 1. Packing advices based on the weather (API)
 2. The Holidays that are happening during you planed trip (API)